AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Storage classes/Overview.md

 OSS provides the following storage classes to cover a variety of data storage scenarios from hot data storage to cold data storage: Standard, Infrequent Access \(IA\), Archive, and Cold Archive.

-**Note:** For more information about the pricing of each storage class, see[Object Storage Service Pricing](https://www.alibabacloud.com/product/oss/pricing).
+**Note:** For more information about the pricing of each storage class, see [Object Storage Service Pricing](https://www.alibabacloud.com/product/oss/pricing).
 For more information about the billing method for each storage class, see [Storage fees](/intl.en-US/Pricing/Billing items and methods/Storage fees.md).

 ## Standard